fivexl/aws-cost-and-usage-report-generator/README.md

 Script will generate montly unblended cost report for the last 3 month as well will calculate normalized daily cost.
 Make sure to set AWS creds for the account for which you want to generate a report

+Take the output file, import it to Google Sheets, fill in comments and suggestions, export as pdf and share with the customer.
+Output file is optimized for the workflow above.

 ```
 > bash setup.sh
 ....